Executive Policy Manual

 1.0 Purpose

 WSU encourages reporting and questions, even anonymous questions, to Compliance and Civil Rights (CCR) under this policy.
-WSU offers support even if reporting parties choose to limit the information they disclose.
 In addition, WSU recognizes that reporting discrimination may be difficult for a number of reasons and puts the burden on the person experiencing harm.
-Thus, WSU requires all WSU employees to help create a culture of compliance with this policy (see Employee-Related Responsibilities).
+Thus, WSU requires all WSU employees to help create a culture of compliance with this policy (see Section 15.0 regarding employee responsibilities).

 Complaints under this policy are to be reviewed on a case-by-case basis to ensure that the University maintains its tradition of intellectual freedom, the trust and respect expected in the University community, and the rights of individuals.